silviohenriquev/meuConforto01/README.md

 ### `npm install`

-This command installs a package, and any packages that it depends on.k
+This command installs a package, and any packages that it depends on.